-6.1 The District's transportation allowable costs substantially conform to 5 CSR 30-261.040, Allowable Costs for State Transportation Aid.
+5. Finance (Continued) doc for e District has posted, at least quarterly, a searchable expenditure and revenue nument or database detailing actual income, expenditures, and disbursement the current calendar or fiscal year on the District website or other form of ial media as required by Section 160.066, RSMo.
+True 6.
+Transp ortation 6.1 The District's transportation allowable costs substantially conform to 5 CSR 30-261.040, Allowable Costs for State Transportation Aid.
 True 6.2 The District's transportation ridership records are so maintained as to accurately disclose in all material respects the average number of regular riders transported.
-True 6.3 Based on the ridership records, the average number of students (non-disabled K-12, K-12 students with disabilities and career education) transported on a regular basis (ADT) was: Eligible ADT # 2,759.00 • Ineligible ADT # 219.50 6.4 The District's transportation odometer mileage records are so maintained as to accurately disclose in all material respects the eligible and ineligible mileage for the year.
-True 6.5 Actual odometer records show the total district-operated and contracted mileage for the year was: # 448,252 6.6 Of this total, the eligible non-disabled and students with disabilities route miles and the ineligible non-route and disapproved miles (combined) was: Eligible Miles # 357,991 Ineligible Miles (Non-Route/Disapproved) # 90,261

-6.7 Number of days the District operated the school transportation system during the regular school year.
-169
+True 6.3 Based on the ridership records, the average number of students (non-disabled K-12, K-12 students with disabilities and career education) transported on a regular basis (ADT) was: Eligible ADT # 2,737.50 • Ineligible ADT # 221.00 6.4 The District's transportation odometer mileage records are so maintained as to accurately disclose in all material respects the eligible and ineligible mileage for the year.
+True 6.5 Actual odometer records show the total district-operated and contracted mileage for the year was: # 322,900 6.6 Of this total, the eligible non-disabled and students with disabilities route miles and the ineligible non-route and disapproved miles (combined) was: Eligible Miles # 265,005 Ineligible Miles (Non-Route/Disapproved) # 57,895 6.7 Number of days the District operated the school transportation system during the regular school year.
+127